Ratification Date: 20 Jul 2023

 - The food supplied should ensure that known nutritional requirements for the fish being held captive are satisfied, except in cases where purging is required to decrease unwanted flavours in the fish.

-- Sick or injured fish should be euthanased, or treated if treatments are available and legal for the fish species being treated.
+- Sick or injured fish should be treated, if treatments are available and legal for the particular fish species, or euthanased.
 Sick fish should not be sold.

 - Any handling of live fish should be undertaken in a manner that avoids damage and stress to the fish.
 Prolonged handling (e.g. for health checks, veterinary treatment, artificial reproduction etc) should be undertaken using an anaesthetic approved and appropriate for the species and numbers of fish involved.